swiftlang/swift-evolution/proposals/0000-updated-integers.md

 ##### Notes on the implementation of mixed-type shifts

 The implementation is similar to the heterogeneous comparison.
-The only difference is that it is hard to define what a left shift would mean to an infinitely large integer, therefore we only allow shifts where left operand conforms to the `FixedWidthInteger` protocol.
-Right operand, however, can be an arbitrary `Integer`.
+The only difference is that because shifting left truncates the high bits of fixed-width integers, it is hard to define what a left shift would mean to an arbitrary-precision integer.
+Therefore we only allow shifts where the left operand conforms to the `FixedWidthInteger` protocol.
+The right operand, however, can be an arbitrary `Integer`.

 #### Bitwise operations